Freeze Drying: The Art Of Preserving The Aroma

 Preserving the aroma of a product is often a challenge during the preservation process.
 Traditional methods such as canning or dehydration can result in the loss of volatile aroma compounds, affecting the overall sensory experience.
 Heat, exposure to light, and oxygen can all contribute to the degradation of aroma molecules.

-Also read: Benefits Of Freeze Drying
+Also read: Is Freeze Drying Safe?

 B. How Freeze Drying Helps